-When Linda came to me she had already made a decision to make changes to her lifestyle and already started to act upon them.
+When Linda came to Habitual she had already made a decision to make changes to her lifestyle and already started to act upon them.

 This ‘movement’ was also complimented with regular ‘rehab’ and strength training, sorting out the niggles properly and looking to develop muscular strength.
 Over the 14 months, this started with twice a week and is now a maintainable 4 hours a week “homework needs to be done”

-Then came reduce calories you drink.
-Alcohol, latte’s, soda’s, fruit juice and anything else you can think of “but I don’t like the taste” – you will get used to it, whats more important to you right now? how good that smoothie tastes or long-term health?
+Reduce calories you drink.
+Alcohol, latte’s, soda’s, fruit juice and anything else you can think of “but I don’t like the taste” – you will get used to it, what’s more important to you right now?
+How good that smoothie tastes or long-term health?
 A reduction over time works but so does total abstinence.
-Linda quit drinking alcohol except for a celebratory toast from time to time and reduced the cappuccino intake to almost 0.
+Linda quit drinking alcohol except for a celebratory toast from time to time (such as when her Daughter and Hong Kong Rugby qualified for the Rugby World Cup) and reduced the cappuccino intake to almost 0.

-Engage your tribe Linda had a close support system in which mutual support was fostered and relationships strengthened, my favourite part of this was getting her son to do his homework whilst she worked out…neither of them wanted to do it at first until it came routine!
+Linda had a close support system in which mutual support was fostered and relationships strengthened, my favorite part of this was getting her son to do his homework whilst she worked out…neither of them wanted to do it at first until it came routine!

-Be accountable, Linda has been consistent in measuring steps, weight and tracking food daily whilst completing a DXA scan (complete body composition scan of fat, muscle, and bone) every three months alongside speaking to me at regular intervals online to work through the sticky areas and celebrate successes.
+Linda has been consistent in measuring steps, weight and tracking food daily whilst completing a DXA scan every three months (complete body composition scan of fat, muscle, and bone), alongside speaking to her coach online to work through the sticky areas and celebrate successes.
 Making an investment in time and money is critical to moving forward, things will not just happen, you have to make them happen and know if things truly are changing through measurements.

 Final words from me…